 I'm using Laravel 5.6 and MySQL.
 I need to search multiple columns for a single word or multiple words (e.g., "camhandle", "cam handle").

-but if I type in "cam handle" it wouldn't return results that were "camhandle" so I had to search word by word.
+The way I was originally doing it was just using column like %$request->keyword% but if I typed in "cam handle" it wasn't returning results matching "camhandle".
+So I had to search word by word.
 I came up with this solution but it's messy.

 How can I improve this code?